nishishailesh/astm_general/README.md

 	Erba biochemistry analysers (XL-640)
 	Note: Erba XL-640 with Windows-XP have problem with resources.
 Use Windows 7 or above ElitePro Coagulation analyser
+	It must work with any analyser following ASTM protocol

 ### prerequisites
   * Linux ( Tested in debian, but must work with any)